ptudor/openwrt-packages/utils/galmon/README.md

 ### 099-update-git-hash-if-necessary
 Reset to compiled date because otherwise it injects the openwrt git information

-## To-do
+## See Also:

-Web configuration of service.
+Web interface: luci-app-galmon